It’s time to rethink the way we view jails.

 For the purposes of this discussion, a “system” is a functionally related group of interacting, interrelated, or interdependent elements contained by a boundary and separated from its “surroundings.”
 A “complex system” is a highly interconnected system with many parts or agents that behave in ways that are hard to model and predict.
 The flow of material, energy, and information between different agents and levels is critical.
 Irreversible transitions occur between states, and new, unexpected, and unpredictable behaviors arise from relatively simple interactions between agents of complex systems.
 “Complex adaptive systems” modulate their behavior — or “adapt” — in response to feedback from their surroundings regarding system outputs or outcomes.
 Let us assert that jails are human complex adaptive systems (HCAS).
 The following discussion supports this assertion.

 In their paper “Transitions From Prison to Community: Understanding Individual Pathways,” Christy Visher and Jeremy Travis proposed a model to explain the reasons for and the dimensions of an individual’s success or failure in reentry.
-This model consists of a system, the components of which are an individual accused of criminal activity, the local public safety and justice system and its agencies (including the jail, the individual’s family, neighborhood, and other institutions of state), and all the human agents within each of them.
+This model consists of a system, the components of which are an individual accused of criminal activity, the local public safety and justice system and its agencies (including the jail, the individual’s family, the neighborhood, and other institutions of state), and all the human agents within each of them.
 The components of this system may interact on multiple levels, such as between organizations or components, or between individuals within the components.
 Visher and Travis established that the well-being of this system irreversibly and progressively deteriorates each time the individual comes into contact with the local public safety and justice system, including jails.
 This system and its agents exhibit complexity — specifically, each interaction between the individual and the local public safety and justice system and its agencies, which includes jail, results in irreversible changes to both the individual and the system because their behavior is interconnected, interrelated, and co-evolves.
 This is true for individuals who are detained in jail and for the jail itself.
 The researchers adopted an individual-centric perspective of the system; however, a jail-centric view of the system leads to similar insights.

 Visher and Travis’ system is also adaptive, meaning that responses are modulated by behavior outcomes.
 Complex adaptive systems modify behavior based on rules and information feedback from system outputs.
 They have many dimensions and levels, and high variability.
 Materials, energy, and information are interchanged or flow across them.
 Phenomena must be studied on affected levels.
 Where interactions exist, interrelated complex adaptive system agents must be considered — they cannot be viewed in isolation.